 5.1.3 Allocation of public funds

 As another area of opacity, a quarter of the budget of the National Cultural Fund is at the discretion of the minister: these grants, about 7-8 million EUR a year, are subsequently disclosed on the website of the Fund.
-To illustrate the scope of this source: in 2011, 498 applicants received 1 725 million HUF (about 6 million EUR, average 14 257 EUR) covering the entire scale of culture.
-The smallest amount (40 000 HUF, 140 EUR) went to a folksong competition, while the largest was 70 million HUF (250 000 EUR) for the annual national film show.
+To illustrate the scope of this source: in 2012, 445 applicants received 1.44 billion HUF (average about 10 thousand EUR) covering the entire scale of culture.